cemc-oper/nwpc-data-client/common/config/README.md

 # Embedded configs

-Run the following command to generate embedded file from YAML config files.
+Go into generate directory and run the following command to generate embedded file from YAML config files.

 ```
 go genreate